Pyotr Schmidt: Uprising in the Black Sea Fleet

 The uprising in the Black Sea Fleet was part of the Russian Revolution of 1905.
 Schmidt was a lieutenant commander of the destroyer Number 253 in the Imperial Russian Navy.
 On 1 October 1905, he made a speech during a meeting in Sevastopol, urging the citizens to stand up for their rights and demanding the authorities free political prisoners.
 Participants of the meeting headed towards the city prison, where they were met with machine gun fire.
 In the following days, Pyotr Schmidt gave a speech at the special session of the Sevastopol City Council and at the cemetery during the funeral ceremony, where he was arrested.
 He was conveyed to the battleship Tri Sviatitelia, which provoked protests and the authorities were forced to release him.
 On 7 November 1905, Schmidt was retired with the rank of captain (капитан 2 ранга).

 The uprising continued and with the cruiser Ochakov in its center.
-On November 26, 1905 a mutiny began the cruiser, and its officers were expelled from the ship.
+On November 26, 1905, a mutiny began the cruiser, and its officers were expelled from the ship.
 Lieutenant Commander Schmidt, though not being a member of RSDRP, was invited to take command of the rebel ships, including the minelayer Griden, gunboat Usuriets, destroyers Zavetniy, Zorkiy, Svirepiy, 265, 268, 270, training ship Dnestr and mine carrier Bug.
 The same day, the Soviets of Sailors' and Soldiers' Deputies decided to start a Black Sea Fleet-wide mutiny and appoint Schmidt as Commander of the Fleet.
 On November 28, Pyotr Schmidt arrived on board the cruiser Ochakov, which raised the red flag and the signal Commanding the Fleet.
 The rebel squadron was also joined by the battleship Panteleimon.
 The revolutionary forces made up some 8,200 vs. 10,000 government forces.
 Schmidt sent a telegram to Emperor Nicholas II of Russia:

 The glorious Black Sea Fleet, sacredly devoted to the people, demands Your Majesty to immediately call a meeting of the Constituent Assembly (Учредительное собрание), and no longer obeys orders of Your ministers.
 Commander of the Fleet P. Schmidt.

 The commander of the Imperial Russian forces, General Alexander Meller-Zakomelsky, gave an ultimatum demanding immediate capitulation, but there was no reply.
 Three hours after the ultimatum, the government forces opened fire at rebel ships and barracks.
 In 90 minutes, the revolutionary squadron was defeated by the government ships led by the battleship Rostislav.
 Schmidt and his 16-year-old son were captured, and all who remained alive were arrested.
-The next day, the government forces supported by artillery took the rebellion barracks.
+The next day, the government forces supported by artillery took the rebel barracks.

+Death

+A closed hearing was held in February 1906 in a small fortress in the island of Tendra near Sebastopol.
+Schmidt and other leaders of the uprising were sentenced to death.
+He was executed on 19 March 1906 at Berezan Island by the crew of the gunboat Terets.